osmond-lab/eeb314/docs/lectures/lecture-05.md

 What does this tell us about how allele frequency will change when $s>0$ vs. $s<0$?
 And what allele frequencies, $p$, cause more rapid evolution?

-In this week's lab we'll plot the continuous logistic growth model, which shows some more complex dynamics.

 <span id='section4'></span>
 ## 4. Summary